Death Valley & Beyond

 Logistics

 Everyone on this trip should be in reasonably good physical condition.
 We aren't planning any long hikes on this trip but you should be comfortable walking 2-3 miles per day while carrying your photo gear.
-The sand dunes are the most physically taxing location and we may be walking a couple miles in the sand.
+The sand dunes are the most physically taxing and we may be walking a couple miles in the sand.

 Expect high temps in the 50's-70's and lows in the 20's-30's.
 Be sure to bring warm layers, a rain jacket, and a cover for your backpack.
 Please see the gear list further down.